-I bought a painting by Henry Holzer and when I looked at it I thought it was familiar.
-I found that it was the original sketch to a print he made.
+This by Henry Holzer looked familiar.
+I found that it was the original painting to a print he made.
 The print is reversed due to the nature of printmaking, so when he was drawing the image to the plate, he was making an abstracted copy of the print.

 Henry Holzer – Nr Eisey Bridge, River Thames, Cricklade, Wiltshire, 1954